 Yasmin was brought up in Sheffield, first in Darnall and later in Burngreave.
 She went to Firshill Primary and then to Firth Park Secondary School.
 After school, she got a job as a trainee Legal Executive with ourselves.

 Whilst there, she went to Sheffield Hallam University and obtained an honours degree in Public Administration.
 As well as continuing to work as a Legal Executive for more than ten years, Yasmin married Talib and started a family.
 She then changed career direction and moved to work in the NHS and, more recently, in a number of voluntary organisations.

-In her spare time, Susan enjoys her garden, reading and spending time with her family and friends.
+In her spare time, Yasmin enjoys walking, reading and spending time with her friends.